-Our primary outcome measure, Outcome l_t , is the log of the length of completed job spells, averaged across workers hired to firm-location l, at time t.
-We focus on this, and other outcomes related to the length of job spells, for several reasons.
+Our outcome measures, Outcomet, summarize the average length of the employment relationship for a given t cohort.
+We focus on tenure measures for several reasons.
 The length of a job spell is a measure that both theory and the firms in our study agree is important.
 Canonical models of job search (e.g., Jovanovic 1979), predict a positive correlation between match quality and job duration.
 Moreover, as discussed in Section 2, our client firms employ low-skill service sector workers and face high turnover and training costs: several weeks of paid training in a setting where the median worker stays only 99 days (see Figure 1.)
 Job duration is also a measure that has been used previously in the literature, for example by Autor and Scarborough (2008), who also focus on a low-skill service sector setting (retail).
 Finally, job duration is available for all workers in our sample.